Table of Contents

 Structure of the Nose

-In order not to leave out anything when illustrating the nose, it is best to work with the anatomical classification of the external and internal parts of the nose with their distinctive structures: The external nose is composed of the nasal skeleton and the nasal cartilage, which are responsible for the particular shapes of noses.
-The inner nose is made up of the main nasal cavity and its structures, as well as the paranasal sinuses.
+In order not to leave out anything when illustrating the structure of nose, it is best to work with the anatomical classification of the external and internal parts of the nose along with their distinctive structures: The external nose is composed of the nasal skeleton and nasal cartilage, which are responsible for the unique shapes of noses.
+The inner nose constitutes of the main nasal cavity and its structure, as well as the paranasal sinuses.